Springfield, MO dog bite lawyer discusses case with client.

 It’s critical to act quickly after a dog bite because you have a limited window to file a claim.
 This deadline is called the statute of limitations.
 In Missouri, you generally have five years from the date of the injury to file a personal injury lawsuit.
 While there can be exceptions for minors or individuals with mental incapacities, waiting too long can mean losing your right to seek compensation forever.
 Don’t let the deadline sneak up on you.
 The best way to protect your rights is to contact a lawyer as soon as possible to get the process started.

-Address Common Hurdles in Your Dog Bite Claim
+Overcoming Common Challenges in Your Claim

 Pursuing a dog bite claim can feel overwhelming, especially when you’re focused on healing.
 You might run into a few common challenges along the way, from dealing with insurance adjusters to proving liability.
 Understanding these hurdles is the first step, and knowing how an experienced lawyer can help you clear them is the second.
 Let’s walk through what you can expect and how to prepare for it.